purefan/terraform/website/source/docs/configuration/index.html.md

 `.tf`.
 This section talks about the format of these files as well as how they're loaded.

-The format of the configuration files are able to be in two formats:
+Configuration files can be in two formats:
 Terraform format and JSON.
 The Terraform format is more human-readable, supports comments, and is the generally recommended format for most Terraform files.
 The JSON format is meant for machines to create,